Harbaugh: Woodhead out 'while,' may need RB

 The Ravens were hoping Woodhead was going to be a catalyst for the NFL's No. 21 scoring offense from a year ago, especially based on his only drive with Baltimore.
 In six snaps, he caught three passes for 33 yards (picking up first downs on each one) and ran the ball once for 4 yards.

-This isn't the first time Woodhead dealt with this injury this year.
+This isn't the first time Woodhead has dealt with this injury this year.
 He was sidelined for the last two preseason games because of an issue with his hamstring.

 Staying healthy has been a problem for Woodhead.
 He has missed 27 games over the previous three seasons.
 A torn ACL ended his season last year with the Chargers after two weeks.